dxw/contracts/agreements/general-cyber.md

     3. During the Work, either party may request amendments to the Scope.

     4. Changes to the Scope will not affect the amount of time the Team spend on the Work nor the fees due for the Work.
-However, both parties acknowledge that prompt agreement to changes to the Scope is necessary for the Goals to be met and that unnecessary narrowing of the scope or other restrictions placed on the practical security testing increase the risk that the Goals will not be achieved.
+However, both parties acknowledge that prompt agreement to changes to the Scope is necessary for the Goals to be met and that unnecessary narrowing of the scope or placing other restrictions on the practical security testing increase the risk that the Goals will not be achieved.

 6. ### Consent to practical security testing